-Defines how the RX-Series handles the DSR signal.
+Defines how the modem handles the DSR signal.

-COMMAND DESCRIPTION
+Command DESCRIPTION

 &Sn DSR control

 &S0 Forces DSR on at all times

 &S1 Sets DSR for compatibility with CCITT recommendations (DSR normal)

-&S2 Sets port contender DSR option, whereby DSR is on until the RX-Series hangs up.
+&S2 Sets port contender DSR option, whereby DSR is on until the modem hangs up.
 Upon a disconnection, DSR goes off for 4 seconds and then goes on again